What is an ADN Program? - The Complete Guide

 • More schools nationwide offer ADN programs than BSN programs, so it may be easier to find an ADN program closer to home.

-Where Is This Program Offered?
+Where is the ADN Program Offered?

 ADN programs are offered by a variety of different institutions and organizations.
 You are most likely to find an ADN program in a technical, vocational, or community college, but some state universities provide this degree, as well.
 In some states, you may even be able to obtain your ADN degree through hospitals offering training programs.